lebergarrett/mc-network/README.md

 ### Prerequisites

-Ansible needs to be installed on the 'client' workstation, though in the current configuration both client and server are localhost.
+Ansible needs to be installed on the 'client' workstation.

 ```
 sudo apt install ansible